KC HILITES Dual FLEX Array Ditch Lights Mounted on the 5th Gen 4Runner with the Low Profile Ditch Light Brackets

 Remove ground wire to provided switch

-Remove the tape both connecting grounds then proceed to discard the ground that was running to the provided switch.
+Remove the tape on both connecting grounds then proceed to discard the ground that was running to the provided switch.

 Measure the final harness and then add a waterproof connector on the end of the ground wire.
 Again, see below for the final harness.